merri-ment/lazy-line-painter/README.md

 ## Installation
-Either include the file as a <script /> on your code or use nmp
+Either include the file as a script on your code or use nmp
 ```js
 npm install lazy-line-painter
 ```